Codecademy/docs/content/pytorch/concepts/tensors/terms/stack/stack.md

   - 'paths/data-science'
 ---

-In PyTorch, the **`.stack()`** method appends given tensors to each other along a specified dimension to create a combined tensor.
-The appended tensors must be of the same size.
+In PyTorch, the **`.stack()`** method stacks given tensors along a specified dimension to create a combined tensor.
+The tensors being stacked must have the same shape.

 ## Syntax